Amansingh01-ui/Sales_Dashbord/README.md

 # Sales Insights Dashbord

+### Problem Statement:
+- The market is growing dynamically, and he is facing issues in terms of tracking sales.
+- Issue with insights into his business, the overall sales are declining but the regional managers are not giving the proper insights into the sales.
+- Dozens of data.
+- In need of data-driven decisions.
+-
 ### Learnings:
 Through this project, I gained valuable skills in several areas, including:
 - working with the AIMS grid